 Gather the ingredients.

 Season the seafood with salt and set it aside.

 Lay out a paper towel under a rack to place the fried seafood on.

-Heat the oil to 370 F. over medium-high to medium heat in a deep fryer or a deep, heavy pot with a deep-fry thermometer attached to the side.
+Heat the oil to 370 F over medium to medium-high heat in a deep fryer or a deep, heavy pot.
+If possible, attach the thermometer to the side.

-Mix baking soda, salt, cornstarch, and rice flour in a bowl until they are fully incorporated.
+Mix the baking soda, 1/8 teaspoon of salt, cornstarch, and rice flour or all-purpose flour in a bowl until they are fully incorporated.

-Rapidly dip the seafood into the thin batter—the consistency should be like melted ice cream—shake off a bit and drop it into the oil.
+Rapidly dip the seafood into the thin batter, shake it off a bit, and drop it into the oil.
 Do this in batches so the oil temperature does not drop too far.
 Do not crowd the pot.

-If you have more than 1 pound of fish or seafood, make two batches of the tempura batter and add the liquid to the solid ingredients in the second batch only when you have gone through the first pound of fish—this keeps the batter fizzy and the end-result light and crispy.
+If you need to fry more than one pound of fish or seafood, start by doubling the tempura batter ingredients, but make one batter at a time.
+Prepare the second batter for the second pound of seafood only when you have gone through the first pound of fish.
+This keeps the batter fizzy and the end-result light and crispy.

 To ensure the ethereal and airy crust, do not use over-large pieces of seafood.